lincongNMR/java_project/javaCodes/project2/README.md

 Alternatively, Eclipse/Netbeans can run like "killall java" to stop your program and Eclipse/Netbeans.
 This command when Eclipse/Netbeans GUI does not stops working,  do **not** run like "killall java" or "killall -9 java", but if Eclipse/Netbeans stops working, you need to run things like type "killall java" or "killall -9 java".
 The command "killall -9 java"/"killall java" to close all program written in Java, so do not do it in terminal when Eclipse\Netbeans still responding.

 If you have an problem, please post as an issue on this project (not lincongNMR/java_project).
 The Java support does not use Eclipse to support Java Application, so you post them as an issue if you have an error and a problem you've encountered on zixuan75/java_project.
-Issue do not post as you have an question on this project, please post as an comment on a pull request "Beta folder".
+Issue do not post as you have an question on this project, please post as an comment on the "Beta folder" pull request, when you just have a question on that time.

 Photos are not a instance of all of them code written in Java, it maybe a part, so we don't add all of them code written in Java.
 So this is why we don't insert photo all of them code written in Java, we insert photo a part of code written in Java, and we don't edit all of them code written in Java.
 Maintainly, this code isn't correct, so we removed from editing.